 In addition to its cell type, bladder cancer may be described as noninvasive, non-muscle-invasive, or muscle-invasive.

 Noninvasive.
 Noninvasive bladder cancer includes noninvasive papillary carcinoma and carcinoma in situ (CIS).
 Noninvasive papillary carcinoma is a growth found on a small section of tissue that is easily removed.
-This is called stage 0a.
-CIS is cancer that is found only on or near the surface of the bladder, which is called stage 0is.
+This is called stage Ta.
+CIS is cancer that is found only on or near the surface of the bladder, which is called stage Tis.
 See Stages and Grades for more information.

 Non-muscle-invasive.
-Non-muscle-invasive bladder cancer typically has only grown into the lamina propria and not into muscle, also called stage I. Non-muscle invasive cancer may also be called superficial cancer, although this term is being used less often because it may incorrectly suggest that this type of cancer is not serious.
+Non-muscle-invasive bladder cancer typically has only grown into the lamina propria and not into muscle, also called stage I. Non-muscle-invasive cancer may also be called superficial cancer, although this term is being used less often because it may incorrectly suggest that the cancer is not serious.

 Muscle-invasive.
-Muscle-invasive bladder cancer has grown into the bladder's wall muscle and sometimes into the fatty layers or surrounding tissue outside the bladder.
+Muscle-invasive bladder cancer has grown into the muscle of the bladder wall and sometimes into the fatty layers or surrounding tissues or organs outside the bladder.

-If a bladder tumor has spread into the surrounding organs, such as the uterus and vagina in women, the prostate in men, and/or nearby muscles, it is called locally advanced disease.
+If a bladder tumor has spread into the surrounding organs, such as the uterus, vagina, prostate gland, and/or nearby muscles, it is called locally advanced disease.
 Bladder cancer also often spreads to the lymph nodes in the pelvis.
 If it has spread into the liver, bones, lungs, lymph nodes outside the pelvis, or other parts of the body, the cancer is called metastatic disease.
 This is described in more detail in Stages and Grades.

 Looking for More of an Introduction?

-If you would like more of an introduction, explore these related items.
-Please note that these links will take you to another section on Cancer.Net.
+If you would like more of an introduction, explore this related item.
+Please note that this link will take you to another section on Cancer.Net.